 \subsection{Data and prompts in MIP for DeepStruct}

 Prompts and instructions for all datasets in DeepStruct~\citep{wang2022deepstruct} are newly created by authors manually.
 The introduction, task description, and full prompts for each dataset are attached in the following sections.
-To allow template infilling, we write all prompts into Jinja\footnote{\url{https://github.com/pallets/jinja}} templates.
-When a dataset sample is provided in our format, the Jinja engine will render it into a prompted sample with instructions.
+To allow template infilling, all prompts are written into Jinja\footnote{\url{https://github.com/pallets/jinja}} templates.
+When a dataset sample is provided in our format, Joinja engine will render it into a prompted sample with instruction.

-A more systematic evaluation of \glm's information extraction ability is left for future work, as this work concentrates on the training and designing details of an LLM.
+A more systematic evaluation on \glm's information extraction ability is left for a future work, as the concentration in this work is on the training and designing details of an LLM.